 The research project Dataskop develops techniques to display location-based environmental data such as current air pollution data on smartphone screens directly in their real environment.
 Potential application areas for this technology are disaster protection, agriculture, viticulture, drinking water supply, and winter road maintenance.

 Sensors could, for example, be used to capture the weather conditions and contribute to the ideal use of snow-clearing and gritting vehicles in rural communities, thus increasing traffic safety.

 Promoting the Digital Development in Lower Austria

-Wolfgang Aigner from the Institute of Creative\Media/Technologies at the St. Pölten UAS is in charge of the project.
-Within its framework, the St. Pölten UAS collaborates with the IMC University of Applied Sciences Krems, with FOTEC Forschungs- und Technologietransfer GmbH in Wiener Neustadt, and the Department for Integrated Sensor Systems of Danube University Krems, also located in Wiener Neustadt.
+Supported by the Province of Lower Austria, this is a leading project in the FTI topic area of “data”.
+The project is coordinated by the St. Pölten UAS, and project partners are the IMC University of Applied Sciences Krems, the FOTEC Forschungs- und Technologietransfer GmbH in Wiener Neustadt, and the Department for Integrated Sensor Systems of Danube University Krems, also located in Wiener Neustadt.